ForgeRock/forgeops/helm/README.md

 This directory contains Helm charts for:

-* opendj  - A chart to deploy one or more OpenDJ instances
+* ds  - A chart to deploy one or more DS instances
 * amster  - A chart to install and configure OpenAM
 * openam - A chart for the OpenAM runtime.
 Assumes OpenAM is installed already.
 This can scale up horizontally by increasing the replica count.